leehookk/Ticket-System/README.md

-### You can check the CLI_demo.gif and unit_test_demo.gif in the demo folder to have a quick overview of the ticket viewer system
+### You can check the demo folder to have a quick overview of the ticket viewer system

 ## Instructions: